Borja-Perez-Diaz/me/content/teaching/aac/parti/1_what_is_astrophysics/index.md

 As we are thaught at schools, when dealing with science the metric system that we **should** be using is the International System (SI, [learn more](https://www.nist.gov/pml/owm/metric-si/si-units)).
 These units are not arbritary, but rather taken from Universal constants.
 The problem: in astrophysics we do not generally used such units, but rather the centimeter-gram-second (CGS) system of units (or a mixture between CGS and SI).
 Thus, a comparative table of the fundamental units should always be at hand (such as the [Table 1.1](#Tab1.1)).

 <a name="Tab1.1">
-   **Table 1.1**.
+   Table 1.1.
 Basic physical properties and their corresponding units depending on the system.
 </a>

 | **Base property** | **Property symbol** | **SI unit**   |    **CGS unit** | **Conversion factor** |